Solar calendar: Sidereal solar calendars

 If the position of the Earth (see above) is reckoned with respect to the fixed stars, then the dates indicate the zodiacal constellation near which the Sun can be found.
 A calendar of this type is called a sidereal solar calendar.

 The mean calendar year of such a calendar approximates the sidereal year.

 Leaping from one lunation to another, but one Sidereal year is the period between two occurrences of the sun, as measured by the stars' solar calendar, which is derived from the Earth's orbit around the sun every 28 years.

-Indian calendars like the Hindu calendar, Tamil calendar, Bengali calendar (non-revised) and Malayalam calendar are sidereal solar calendars.
+Indian calendars like the Hindu calendar, Tamil calendar, Bengali calendar (revised) and Malayalam calendar are sidereal solar calendars.
 The Thai solar calendar when based on the Hindu solar calendar was also a sidereal calendar.
 They are calculated on the basis of the apparent motion of the Sun through the twelve zodiacal signs rather than the tropical movement of the Earth.

 Non-solar calendars

-The Islamic calendar, which is a purely lunar calendar and has a year, whose start drifts through the seasons and so is not a solar calendar.
+The Islamic calendar is a purely lunar calendar and has a year, whose start drifts through the seasons and so is not a solar calendar.

 The Maya Tzolkin calendar, which follows a 260-day cycle, has no year, therefore it is not a solar calendar.

 Also, any calendar synchronized only to the synodic period of Venus would not be solar.

 Lunisolar calendars

-Lunisolar calendars are lunar calendars that have additional intercalation rules to roughly synchronize the solar year and the seasons.
+Lunisolar calendars may be regarded as solar calendars, although their dates additionally indicate the moon phase.
 Typical lunisolar calendars have years marked with a whole number of lunar months, so they can not indicate the position of Earth relative to the Sun with the same accuracy as a purely solar calendar.